 Mentor for a Morning/Evening

-Speed-mentoring sessions give students a chance to speak with a seasoned executive in their field of interest.
+Our speed mentoring sessions give students a chance to speak with a seasoned executive in their field of interest.
 As with the Year-Long Mentoring Programs, many of these meetings turn into lifetime relationships.
 Mentor for a Morning and Mentor for an Evening serve all Baruch students from all three schools.
-Mentor for a Morning event is held once a semester, Mentor for an Evening is held in the spring.
+Mentor for an Evening is held once a semester and Mentor for a Morning is held in the spring.

 Faculty members invite EOC volunteers to participate in classroom activities.